MainBank5/MainBank5/README.md

-- 👋 Hi, I’m @MainBank5
+- 👋 Hi, I’m Eliud Karuga
-- 👀 I’m interested web dev
+- 👀 I’m a frontend deveveloper
-- 🌱 I’m currently learning web development  and data analysis
+- 🌱 I’m currently learning backend development
-- 💞️ I’m looking to collaborate on Python, Web dev and data science projects
+- 💞️ I’m looking to collaborate on Web dev projects
 - 📫 Reach me on twitter @i_lovememphis

 <!---
-MainBank5/MainBank5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Mainbank5/Eliud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->